The History of 7 Tennyson Road, Bath, Somerset

 1918-1922

-The electoral register shows Emily MEREDITH was at 7 Tennyson Road between 1918-1922.
+The electoral register lists Emily MEREDITH at 7 Tennyson Road between 1918 and 1922.

 Emily MEREDITH

-Emily MEREDITH was born in Ross-on-Wye, Herefordshire in 1858 and was the second of nine children born to William MEREDITH, a Carpenter, and Eliza WATKINS, a Stay Maker.
+Emily MEREDITH was born in 1858 in Ross-on-Wye, Herefordshire, the second of nine children of William MEREDITH (a carpenter) and his wife, Eliza WATKINS (a stay maker).

-The Meredith family moved with their then five children from Hertfordshire to Bath in about 1865, where the next four children were born.
-They lost their middle child at age 21 in Bath and also lost two babies in 1866 and 1868.
+The Meredith family moved from Hertfordshire to Bath in about 1865.
+They sadly lost their middle child at age 21, and also two babies in 1866 and 1868.

 The three sisters and brother George lived with their parents until they died (Eliza in 1894 and William between 1901-11).
 Amelia, Julia and George were still living together in 1911 at 25 Winchester Road, Oldfield Park.
-Emily was visiting the Sessions family who lived at 11 Argyle Street in 1911 (occupation “private”), but most likely lived at Winchester Road too.
-By 1918 she was living at 7 Tennyson Road, where she remained for four years.
-Amelia was still living at 25 Winchester Road in 1918 but was gone by 1920 and died in 1929 aged 73.
-Julia was at 12 St Georges Place in 1920 then I lose track of her.
-The next time Emily is found is in 1930-31 at 2 Kensington, Bath and then again in 1935 when she died at age 76.
+Emily was visiting the Sessions family, who lived at 11 Argyle Street in 1911 (occupation “private”), but most likely lived at Winchester Road too.
+By 1918, she was living at 7 Tennyson Road, where she remained for four years.
+Amelia was still living at 25 Winchester Road in 1918 but was gone by 1920 and died in 1929, aged 73.
+Julia was at 12 St. George’s Place in 1920.
+The next time Emily is found is in 1930-1931 at 2 Kensington, Bath and then again in 1935 when she died at age 76.

 1923-1924